Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 Behind the scene both

-to fork the current process and then they execute the given operation using exec
+system and backtick operations use fork to fork the current process and then they execute the given operation using exec .

 Since